swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-1-run-a-simple-ml-experiment/index.md

 The `evaluate.py` Python script might display a warning regarding DVC.
 You can safely ignore it for now.
 {% /callout %}

-## Check the results and summary
+You have now a running experiment.
+Check the summary.

+## Summary

 Congrats!
 You have now a running experiment.

-// TODO utiliser tree plutôt.
-A minima dire que il faut comparer notre structure obtenue avec celle du repository Want to see what the result of this step should look like?
+Want to see what the result of this step should look like?
 Have a look at the Git repository directory here: [step-1-run-a-simple-ml-experiment](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-1-run-a-simple-ml-experiment).

 ## State of the MLOps process